Table of contents

-Is Perpetual spinach the same as Swiss Chard?
+Is Perpetual Spinach the Same as Swiss Chard?

 Perpetual spinach is also known as Chard, Swiss Chard or Silverbeet.
 Furthermore, there are actually three main types of chard, white-stemmed, coloured, and perpetual.
 The perpetual variety tastes like spinach and is hence referred to as perpetual spinach.